 Along with the power figure knocking on the door of 900hp, the engine is also capable of delivering a staggering 770 lb-ft of torque.
 The force is transferred via the gearbox to the rear mounted Nitto 315/40R-18 NT05 drag radials.

-A liquid to air intercooler makes sure the engine doesn’t overheat.
-The Demon is probably the first production car that will actually go faster when the AC is on.
+The liquid in the Demon’s liquid-to-air intercooler is chilled by the A/C system and enables the intercooler to cool the supercharger’s intake charge.
+The Demon is probably the first production car that will actually go faster when the A/C is on.
 You read that right.
-The AC is hooked up and accounted for into the actual cooling system allowing the Demon to repeatedly bash the 10 second mark throughout the entire hot summer day.
+The A/C is hooked up and accounted for into the actual cooling system allowing the Demon to repeatedly bash the 10 second mark throughout the entire hot summer day.

 The massive air scoop placed close to the tip of the hood ensures the most flow of fresh, cold air into the engine.
 It is also helped by the hollow left headlight which increases induction volume by a considerable 18%.